Use OpenClaw in DSW

 - Analyze the possible causes mentioned in the report.

-Note: Notify me only if an abnormality is detected." \
+Note: Only notify me when an anomaly is detected." \

 --announce